Submergence Village Jalsindhi, Madhya Pradesh

 Pervi

-The translation of this interview needed special expertise as it is in Bhilali language, which has no written script and spoken only in a limited region of the country.
+The translation of this interview needed special expertise as it is in Bhilali language, which has no written script and is spoken only in a limited region of the country.
 I therefore wish to specially acknowledge Rahul Banerjee for the translation of this interview.

 Interview Duration: 0:59:30